aptech/docs/docs/cmlmt/cmlmt-ug-cmlmt-procedure.rst

-Optional Input Argument: Instance of a :class:`cmlmtControl`' Structure
+Optional Input Argument: Instance of a :class:`cmlmtControl` Structure
 -------------------------------------------------------------------------

 The :class:`cmlmtControl` structure is an optional input.
 If used, it must be the final argument passed into :func:`cmlmt`.
-The members of the :class:`cmlmtControl`structure instance set the options for the optimization.
+The members of the :class:`cmlmtControl` structure instance set the options for the optimization.
 For example, suppose you want :func:`cmlmt` to stop after 100 iterations:

 ::